aws/aws-auto-scaling-custom-resource/README.md

 ![Image of Application Auto Scaling Custom Resource Environment](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/DESIGN.PNG)

 You can use the *aws-auto-scaling-custom-resource* repository and the following procedures as the starting point for your customizations.
-More information about this approach to custom resource auto scaling is detailed in this [Auto Scaling Production Services on Titus](https://medium.com/netflix-techblog/auto-scaling-production-services-on-titus-1f3cd49f5cd7).
+More information about this approach to custom resource auto scaling is detailed in this [Auto Scaling Production Services on Titus](https://medium.com/netflix-techblog/auto-scaling-production-services-on-titus-1f3cd49f5cd7) blog post.

 If you encounter an issue with the CloudFormation template, or if you are unsure how to solve a problem, we want to hear about it.
 Please create a GitHub issue.
 We welcome all feedback, pull requests, and other contributions.